Mindanao: Mountains

 The mountains of Mindanao can be grouped into ten ranges, including both complex structural mountains and volcanoes.
 The structural mountains on the extreme eastern and western portions of the island show broad exposures of Mesozoic rock, and Ultrabasic rocks at the surface in many places along the east coast.
 Other parts of the island consist mainly of Cenozoic and Quaternary volcanic or sedimentary rocks.

-In the eastern portion of the island, from Bilas Point in Surigao del Norte to Cape San Agustin in Davao Oriental, is a range of complex mountains known in their northern portion as the Diwata Mountains.
+In the eastern portion of the island, from Bilas Point in Surigao del Norte to Cape San Agustin in Davao Oriental, is a range of complex mountains, called the Eastern Pacific Cordillera, known in their northern portion as the Diwata Mountains.
 This range is low and rolling in its central portion.
 A proposed road connecting Bislig on the east coast with the Agusan River would pass through 16 km of broad saddle across the mountains at a maximum elevation of less than 250 m; while the existing east–west road from Lianga, 48 km north of Bislig, reaches a maximum elevation of only 450 m.
 The Diwata Mountains, north of these low points, are considerably higher and more rugged, reaching an elevation of 2012 m in Mount Hilong-Hilong, 17 mi along the eastern portion of Cabadbaran.
 The southern portion of this range is broader and even more rugged than the northern section.
-In Davao Oriental, several peaks rise above 2600. m and one mountain rises to 2910. m.
+In Davao Oriental, the highest peak is Mount Pandadagsaan (2670. m).